telerik/winforms-docs/virtualgrid/editing/changing-default-editor.md

 # Changing the Default Editors

 By default the grid is using the underlying field data type to determine the editor type.
 If you want to change the default editor you should use the __EditorReqired__ event.
-For example the following snippet shows how you can change the default text editor to VirtualGridDropDownListEditor.
+For example the following snippet shows how you can change the default text editor to __VirtualGridDropDownListEditor__.

 {{source=..\SamplesCS\VirtualGrid\Editing\EditorsProperties.cs region=ChangeEditor}}
 {{source=..\SamplesVB\VirtualGrid\Editing\EditorsProperties.vb region=ChangeEditor}}